 Weber Spirit vs Genesis Overview

 Weber has been in business for a very long time since its inception in 1952 when founder George Stephen created the kettle grill.
 The Genesis line of gas grills started in 1985 while the early ’90s brought about the start of the Spirit line.
 Since then, both of these product lines have seen several advancements which we will cover.
+In 2022 Weber launched the brand new line of Genesis grills, removing the II designation.

 Design and Manufacturing